Ray Boynton: California 1930s

 The rise of Zakheim in San Francisco coincided with the Coit Tower murals.
 He and Ralph Stackpole were influential in obtaining the Federal commission.
 Numerous artists participated, many of whom had previously worked with Diego Rivera.
 Most of the murals have historical reflections, but they do not seem to tell a chronological story.
 He was known as the “Dean of Frescoes” at Coit Tower.
 Suspicions arose from journalists and others that the paintings would take on a political stance "left of center," and soon small battles were emerging in public about the direction that should be taken; the suspicions were not unfounded.
 These artists, led by Zakheim, had formed an Artists' and Writers' Union only a year before, and it included artists who were not that extreme - Stackpole and Boynton amongst others.
 During this time strikes broke out along the piers which the artists could view from their perch atop the city.
 Some painters tried to incorporate this into their murals.
 The "left" leaning artists supported the strikes, but their support was perhaps minimal compared to the ruckus that was taking place with the longshoremen.
 However, public art is always inflammatory.
 Lee writes, "By June, Fleishhacker was leading a movement to destroy the murals, finding the work of some painters wholly unacceptable and, as we will observe, dangerous.
 The contentious Zakheim came under intense fire, and his mural, along with several others, was slated for whitewashing."
 To kill the fire, some influential patrons began lifting up the previous decades' art leaders - Boynton (with substantial mural experience) was chosen as the new "spiritual leader," as Lee says.
 "To the surprise of Zakheim, who proposed the mural program, and Arnautoff, who directed the daily work, Boynton was named high priest...
-They [Coit Tower murals] were given a lineage, traced back to the post-PPIE productions and the Dixon-Boynton debates, not to Rivera."
+[The Coit Tower murals] were given a lineage, traced back to the post-PPIE productions and the Dixon-Boynton debates, not to Rivera."

 In 1936 Boynton was commissioned as the lead artist to paint thirteen murals in the Modesto, California Post Office known as El Veijo.
 The post office originally contained a series of thirteen tempera lunette-shaped depicting agricultural scenes in the Central Valley.
 Six are now missing; seven remain in the post office.